ricardolucas18/LAMPstack_Docker/README.md

 ### Installation and documentation

-In order to run this stack you'll need docker installed and docker-compose:
+In order to run this stack you'll need docker and docker-compose installed:

 Docker:
 * [Windows](https://docs.docker.com/windows/started)